yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Others/crypto.md

 ## **Cryptographic hash function**

-Yes, to store the file secretly, we can use `Cryptographic hash function`, which we have mentioned before in command line [sha1sum](../../2_Software_Engineering/Terminal/contents.md/#sha1sum).
+Yes, to store the file secretly, we can use `Cryptographic hash function` to generate `checksum`, which we have mentioned before in the command line [sha1sum](../../2_Software_Engineering/Terminal/contents/#sha1sum).

 `Cryptographic hash function` should have below properties: